AxaFrance/oidc-client/packages/context/README.md

 ### How to consume : HOC method (Layout/Header.js)

 "withOidcUser" function act like "AuthenticationConsumer" below.
-"OidcSecure" component trigger authentication in case user is not authentified.
+"OidcSecure" component trigger authentication in case user is not authenticated.
 So, the children of that component can be accessible only once you are connected.

 ```javascript
 import React from 'react';